Caffeine and Acne: the Final Judgement

 Better, you can time your coffee cycle perfectly to minimise the damage.
 All humans have a daily cortisol cycle, where levels are lowest at night to allow your neurotransmitters to induce sleep, and highest between 8am and 9am to pull glucose from your energy stores after 8 sleepy hours of fasting.

-Consequently, if you drink your coffee just after this spike, between 9:30am and 11:30am, you can 1) preserve the precious low-cortisol period in the evening, while 2) avoiding gigantic early morning spikes.
+Consequently, if you drink your coffee just after this spike, between 9:30am and 11:30am, you can 1) preserve the low-cortisol period in the evening, while 2) avoiding gigantic early morning spikes.

 Conclusion – caffeine spikes your stress hormones, but the damage can easily be minimised